Azure/app-service-linux-docs/WordPress/wordpress_migration.md

 # WordPress Migration to Linux App Service

-This document describes the migration approach for any WordPress site to WordPress on Linux AppService.

-There are two ways you can migrate your WordPress site from other hosting providers to Azure Linux App Services.
-These migration approaches will let you continue the existing WordPress sites as it is.
-It is recommended to transition your traffic to new site after proper validation.
+This document describes two different approaches to migrate your WordPress site from any hosting providers to Azure Linux App Services.
+These migration approaches will let you continue with the existing WordPress site as it is.
+It is recommended to transition the traffic to new site after proper validation.

 **Note:**  Migrate the content to test instance first, validate all E2E scenarios of your website and if everything is working as expected then can swap this instance to production slot.

 ## 	1. All-In-One WP Migration Plugin